fediverse-devnet/feditest.org/includes/install/ubos-vm.md

 * Go to the [UBOS Developer setup](https://ubos.net/docs/development/setup/), pick one of the options, and follow the instructions.
-Ignore what it says about UBOS Mesh.

 * Come back here once you have your development virtual machine running, and the Linux container in it.